vfeskov/link-too-big/README.md

 # Link Too Big [libi.me](https://libi.me)

+**⚠️ I had to shut it down to allocate more resources for my [other project](https://github.com/vfeskov/gitpunch).
+Submit an issue if you have any questions ⚠️**

 Ever got tired of them huge links?
 Just feed them to [libi.me](https://libi.me) and get super tiny ones instead

 Unlike https://bitly.com/ it supports internationalized links, e.g., http://президент.рф